-- The Miss America Organization is one of the nation's leading achievement programs and the world's largest provider of scholarship assistance for young women.
+- The Miss America Organization is one of the nation's leading achievement programs and one of the world's largest providers of scholarship assistance for young women.
 Last year, the Miss America Organization and its state and local organizations made available millions in cash and scholarship assistance.

 - In the 1940s, the Organization enlisted the support of the national Jaycees Organization to assist with state and local competitions, giving them a decidedly community-service oriented focus.

 - In 1989, the Miss America Organization founded the platform concept, which requires each contestant to choose an issue about which she cares deeply and that is of relevance to our society.
 Once chosen, Miss America and the state titleholders use their stature to address community-service organizations, business and civic leaders, the media and others about their platform issues.
 Since 1989, Miss America titleholders have appeared at thousands of public speaking engagements and charitable events to generate awareness for a variety of causes, including homelessness, HIV/AIDS prevention, domestic violence, diabetes awareness, character education, and literacy.

 - In 1994, the Organization provided its first National Community-Service Award of $5,000.
 All community-service winners at the state level may apply for this national grant even if they have not won their state titles.
 Scholarship America (formerly known as Citizens' Scholarship Foundation of America) administers the National Community Service Award.